 - Passwords should not be built into the logon script for auto- sign on.

 Faculty and staff are on site during normal business hours from 9:00 a.m. to 5:45 p.m.
 Due to flexible schedules and project requirements faculty/ staff may be on site both earlier and later.
-AUA Faculty and Staff are responsible for keeping the doors of their offices locked in their absence.
-Unauthorized access to offices is partly controlled by Security Services.
+AUA faculty and staff are responsible for keeping the doors of their offices locked in their absence.
+Unauthorized access to offices is partly controlled by AUA Security Service.

-Student workstations are available in the main computer lab during the posted hours.
-Lab supervisor and proctors should be on duty for all hours of service.
+Student workstations are available in the computer labs during the posted hours.
+Lab assistant and proctors should be on duty for all hours of service.
 Students should be monitored when using computers in labs or classrooms.
-Computer classrooms are lo cked when classes are not in session.
+Computer classrooms are locked when classes are not in session.

-The Security Officer and Associate Security Officer will developed the schedule of backups.
+The Information Security Officer and Associate Security Officer will develop the schedule of backups.

-Portable technology refers to any model designed to be carried from place to place, such as notebook, laptop, cell phones, LCD panels, etc. This equipment may be connected to a server for terminal emulation where modems and authority are provided.
+Portable technology refers to any device designed to be carried from place to place, such as notebook, laptop, cell phones, tablets, LCD panels, etc. This equipment may be connected to a server for terminal emulation where modems and authority are provided.